staffing and structure healthy vs stuck

 Change their structure when they change their strategy – They recognize that if vision or strategy changes, the structure must change; otherwise, the legacy structure will always revert back to previous vision and strategy.Try to fit fresh vision and strategy into existing structures – Leaders and teams will always gravitate back to what they were hired or built to do.
 They will work hard to preserve what they know and avoid change.

-Build diverse teams – They prioritize having a staff team that includes a mix of strengths, experiences, ethnicities, genders, and ages that reflects who the church is trying to reach in their mission field.Build homogenous teams – They hire people who are a similar age and ethnicity while possessing similar strengths and experiences, and, commonly, women are under-represented in leadership.
+Build diverse teams – They prioritize having a staff team that includes a mix of strengths, experiences, ethnicities, genders and ages that reflect who the church is trying to reach in their mission field.Build homogenous teams – They hire people who are a similar age and ethnicity while possessing similar strengths and experiences, and, commonly, women are under-represented in leadership.

 Build a senior leadership team – By doing so, healthy churches model team-based leadership from the top, they streamline strategic decision-making, and they align the team to eliminate ministry silos.Build a flat leadership structure – Every pastor and every leader who is added to the team reports directly to the senior pastor.
 Over time, this leads to an unmanageable span of care for the senior pastor and fosters competition rather than alignment among ministries.